SabakiHQ/Shudan/docs/README.md

   Determines whether component is busy.
 When busy, no user input are accepted.

-- `vertexSize` `<integer>` - Default: `24`
+- `vertexSize` `<number | string>` - Default: `24`

-  The width and height of a single vertex in pixels.
+  The width and height of a single vertex as a pixel number or CSS size string.
 Adjust this prop to change the size of the component.

+  If you want to specify a maximum width and height instead, use the [`BoundedGoban`](#boundedgoban-component) component.

 - `rangeX` `<[<integer>, <integer>]>` - Default: `[0, Infinity]`